HassarHassane/RWA-Project/Readme.md

 ## Project title
 This project comes within the context of the course Programming Paradigms & Python Algorithms.
 I collaborated with my classmates to realize it.
 We chose as title of our project 'RWA-Python'.

-## Introducion
+## Introduction
-<p> Welcome to our application RWA(Routing Wavelenght Assignment).As you know the general objective of the RWA problem is to maximize
+<p> Welcome to our application RWA(Routing Wavelenght Assignment).
+As you know the general objective of the RWA problem is to maximize
-the number of established connections.Each connection request must be given a route and wavelength.The wavelength must be consistent for the entire path,unless the usage of wavelength converters is assumed.Two connections requests can share the same optical link, provided a different wavelength is used.
+the number of established connections.
+Each connection request must be given a route and wavelength.
+The wavelength must be consistent for the entire path, unless the usage of wavelength converters is assumed.
+Two connections requests can share the same optical link, provided a different wavelength is used.
 </p>

 ## Getting started